 Five inches of rain fell last week in 48 hours.

 The creek jumped the banks and our bottom-ground was flooded.
-Our sheep, cattle, and hogs were on high ground.
+Our sheep, cattle, and hogs were fortuitously on high ground.
 One of our chicken coops was on low ground and had to be evacuated.
 Fortunately, it was the one on wheels and relocating proceeded without mishap.
-We brought the cows back to the feeding pad for two days, to protect pastures, before returning them to the grazing plan.
+We brought the cows back to the feeding pad for two days, to protect pastures, before returning to the grazing plan.
 It was an intense few days, that tested the design of the farm and the resolve of its managers.

 Below, Mike is moving the egg mobile away from flood waters.
 We had planned to congregate it with the new egg mobile anyway, so flooding forced the issue.